amarini/Prefit2020/Session 1/README.md

 PDFs can be used to generate Monte Carlo data.
 One of the benefits of RooFit is that to do so only uses a single line of code!

 As before, we have to tell RooFit which variables to generate in (e.g which are the observables for an experiment).
-In this case, each of our events will be a single value of "mass" *m*.
+In this case, each of our events will be a single value of "mass" $m$.

 ```c++
 RooDataSet *data = (RooDataSet*) gauss.generate(RooArgSet(mass),500);